neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/Shell-basics.md

-# Session Name
+# Shell Basics

 ## Learning Objectives

-After this session you should be able to:
+In this session you will learn:

-- [ ] understand what the terminal and the shell are.
+- [ ] what the terminal and the shell are.
-- [ ] navigate the file system inside the shell.
+- [ ] to navigate the file system inside the shell.
-- [ ] create, rename, remove and move files and folders inside the shell.
+- [ ] to create, rename, remove and move files and folders in the filesystem.

+---

 ## Shell